julihocc/itesm-ma2008b-notes/module-01/complementary/module-01.md

 ---

-## 9. Conclusion
+## 10. Conclusion

 Random number generation and Monte Carlo simulations are cornerstones of **numerical analysis** and **non-linear optimization**.
-By understanding the difference between **pseudo-random** and **quasi-random** approaches—and by incorporating **variance reduction** techniques like **best samples**, **antithetic variables**, and **moment control**—you can achieve more efficient, reliable, and faster convergence in a wide range of applications.
+By understanding Brownian motion, the difference between **pseudo-random** and **quasi-random** approaches, and by incorporating **variance reduction** techniques (like **best samples**, **antithetic variables**, and **moment control**), you can achieve more efficient, reliable, and faster convergence in a wide range of applications.

 ---

-## 10. Consolidated Exercises
+## 11. Consolidated Exercises

-Below is a combined set of exercises from all three notes.
-They range from basic random sampling to advanced variance reduction and financial applications.
+Below is a combined set of exercises from all the notes.
+They range from basic random sampling to advanced variance reduction, financial applications, and Brownian motion concepts.

 1. **Basic Random Number Generation**
    - Generate a \(10 \times 10\) array of uniform random numbers.
 Compute its mean and standard deviation.